 Project Nourished is bringing the culinary experience into the VR realm.
 By using sight, smell, and texture to fool the senses, Project Nourished can provide enticing dining experiences that are immersive and digital.
 Their unique system lets users interact with their plate of food in VR while hearing and smelling what they would in their virtual location.

-Using substances that are often used in molecular gastronomy such as agar agar, users can place objects in their mouths to help simulate texture.
-In the future, addition of nutrients may make for satisfying, healthy, and sustainable alternatives to our current dining methods.
+Using substances that are often used in molecular gastronomy such as agar-agar, users can place objects in their mouths to help simulate texture.
+In the future, the addition of nutrients may make for satisfying, healthy, and sustainable alternatives to our current dining methods.

 Transtutors is strengthening their pre-existing database of on-demand tutors with artificial intelligence.
 Their machine learning assistant can nudge students in the right direction to facilitate creative problem solving and self-direction.